ajinkyakadu/DynamicXRayCT/README.md

 </div>

 Welcome to **DynamicXRayCT**!
-This repository, complete with MATLAB code, is the backbone of our project: [Single-shot Tomography of Discrete Dynamic Objects](https://arxiv.org/abs/2311.05269).
+This repository MATLAB repository provides the code of our project: [Single-shot Tomography of Discrete Dynamic Objects](https://arxiv.org/abs/2311.05269).
 Our work introduces a novel method for the reconstruction of high-resolution temporal images in dynamic tomographic imaging.

 ## 🚀 Dynamic Tomographic Reconstruction